 Can’t make it to the Toast?
 Don’t miss Kentucky’s Edge, a bourbon festival in Covington, Kentucky, set for October 4-5, 2019.
 Kentucky’s Edge will feature a free music festival, conference, market, and plenty of bourbon tasting.

 After all that imbibing, take a beat (or a whole day) to recover and then get out on the water.
-The brand new Ohio River Recreational Trail will make water sports more accessible in the Cincinnati Region.
-The Ohio River Recreational Trail Voyageur Canoe Adventure from June 1-9, 2019, is the inaugural event of the trail, designed to locate public access sites for the river and document bike routes along the way.
+The Ohio River Way is a multi-municipality effort to locate public access sites for the river and document bike and historic routes along the way.
 The Cincinnati region has a history with river sports, hosting the annual Ohio River Paddlefest, the nation’s largest paddling event.
 Want in on the fun?
-Explore some of the trail’s 274 miles between Portsmouth, Ohio, and Louisville, Kentucky, starting with this digital guide to the Ohio River.
+Explore some of the trail’s 274 miles between Portsmouth, Ohio, and Louisville, Kentucky along the historic Ohio River.

 5. Bike Trails